aurorafezu/aurorafezu/README.md

 ## 👋 About Me

-Hi, I'm **Aurora Fernández**, an ASIR graduate currently specializing in **Data Engineering** and **Cloud Computing**.
+Hi, I'm Aurora Fernández, an ASIR graduate focused on Data Engineering and Cloud Computing.

-I have a strong foundation in systems administration, networking and Linux environments, and I am currently focused on building scalable data pipelines and cloud-based solutions.

-I enjoy working with data, automating processes and learning technologies related to cloud infrastructure and distributed systems.
+I'm interested in building scalable systems, working with data and automating processes in cloud environments.

 ---